tanviredu/Linux_book_writing/README.md

 # Linux_book_writing
 # you have to follow the fluent python book for basic and andvance
+# Follow everything from this

+[write book with this link] (https://www.geeksforgeeks.org/python-programming-language/)
 # and al the other for writing this book
 # the fluent python and other books are already in thsi repo